 Edmonton Public Schools will continue to provide and enhance a wide range of special needs programming and services for students and to support their teachers.
 Students receive education programming in their community school, in district special classes, in schools solely dedicated to serving students with special needs, in institutional settings such as the Young Offenders Centre, through online instruction, or in their home.
 The district is implementing an electronic Individual Program Plan, which will be a part of the student's record, and which will be linked with the student progress report.
 Effective identification and programming for students who are gifted, both in community schools and district sites, will be a priority.
-A resource document to assist teachers regarding programming for gifted students will be made available.
 The district continues to offer programs for students with special needs in a variety of settings ranging from full inclusion in regular classrooms in the neighbourhood school to schools that serve only students with specific special needs.